pandavincent/JavaBattleShip/README.md

 If you hit a Destroyer, a "D" will be displayed.

-When winning the game, the user will be prompted to enter their name, and a score baord will pop-out.
+When winning the game, the user will be prompted to enter their name, and a score board will pop-out.

 Enjoy the game.  :-)